IloBe/CNN_Thorax-Pneumonia_Classifier/README.md

 ## Project Instructions

 1. Download the [chest image dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia/version/2).
-Unzip the folder and place the delivered 'chest_xray' directory in your repository, at location `path/to/chest-classifier-project/data`.
+Unzip the folder and place the delivered 'chest_xray' directory in your repository, at location `path/to/chest-classifier-project/data`.<br>
+Have a look to the new directories and delete the '.DS_store' files, they are not needed for this algorithm and would throw errors by using this coding.

 2. **If you are running the project on your local machine (and not using AWS)** create and activate a new environment.
 First, move to directory `path/to/chest-classifier-project`.
   - __Windows__